JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/openai.md

 - A new dialog window containing a text box with your API key will appear.
 - Go to VSCode and choose `OpenAI` as `Provider`
 - `Connect` on the button.
-- Paste API Key here, and click on `Connect` and Organization ID here:
+- Paste the API Key here, and click on `Connect` and Organization ID here:

   <table>
   <tr>